 This is my hobby as I retired from the workforce in 1995 as a professional engineer in mechanical.
 I was licensed as a novice around 1957 as KN4RVN.
 I am a real amateur radio operator, not a pro like some of you.
 LOL.
 I served four years in the US Navy from 1951-1955 with 3 years and 4 months aboard the USS Carter Hall LSD-3.

 This bottom photo is my 40 meter bent dipole beam on a quad frame.
 The wire of the driven element is 66 ft long fed at the top horizonal with an insulator but horiz. is only 18 ft long.
 A 16 ft boom places another wire 62 ft long as a director on 40 meters.
 This is a full 1/2 wave length 2 element bent dipole beam.
 Also loads great on 15 meters and good on 17 meters.
-I run 650 watts usually .
+I run 850 watts usually .
 Signals sent are normally 59 plus in the states and even some DX.
 It is rotated with a Ham 2.
 I added my first ever tuner for the beam and it operates the entire 40 meter band with no reflected power now.

 You must be logged in to file a report on this page

 Currently updating logbook display.